 4).
 IT-enabled strategy and intervention for business in the area of employer brand management and referral program development.

 Professor Lou’s research work has been published or forthcoming in some premier academic journal and conference such as Management Science, Management Information Systems Quarterly and International Conference on Information Systems.
 His dissertation research on data analytics, AI and innovation was awarded the INFORMS Information Systems Society (ISS) Nunamaker-Chen Best Dissertation Award (Winner) and ACM SIGMIS Dissertation Award (Runner-up).
-He is also a recipient of Best IS paper in Management Science (Finalist), Best Paper Award (Finalist) at Workshop on Information Systems and Economics and Conference on Information Systems and Technology, and Best Student Paper Award (Runner-up) at CHITA 2019, as well as a number of honors and grants.
+He is also a recipient of Best IS paper in Management Science (Finalist), Best Paper Award (Finalist) at Workshop on Information Systems and Economics and Conference on Information Systems and Technology, and Best Student Paper Award (Runner-up) at Conference on Health IT and Analytics, as well as a number of honors and grants.
 He has co-organized the inaugural and second Wharton Innovation Doctoral Symposium (WINDS), the first multi-disciplinary doctoral conference focused on innovation.
-He is a data scientist, technology advisor and public speaker, frequently delivering his studies and innovation strategies related to emerging technologies.
+Professor Lou is a data scientist, technology advisor and public speaker, frequently delivering his studies and innovation strategies related to emerging technologies.

 Prior to joining UConn, Professor Lou worked in technology and banking corporations including Intel and China Guangfa Bank.
 He was also a research programmer at Knowledge Lab of Computation Institute in Chicago, digging into an exciting field of computational social science.
-He received his Ph.D. in Operations, Information and Decisions (with specific focus on information strategy & economics), and his M.A. in Statistics from University of Pennsylvania.
+He received his Ph.D. in Operations, Information and Decisions (with a specific focus on information strategy & economics), and his M.A. in Statistics from University of Pennsylvania.
 He also holds a M.S. in Computer Science from University of Chicago, and a B.Eng in Information Security from Shanghai Jiao Tong University.